Prenuptial Agreements (Prenups)

 After marriage, a couple may modify a prenup.
 The legal requirements to prenuptial agreements also apply to any modification, revision, or updating of the agreement.
 Note: This includes the legal requirement that any waiver of spousal support (alimony) must be signed by an attorney at the time of the signing of the modified agreement.

-Also, sometimes a spouse would like to be more generous than what stated in a prenup.
+Also, sometimes a spouse would like to be more generous than what is written in a prenuptal agreement.
 If a spouse, during marriage, has given more to the other spouse than he or she is required according to the prenup, it does not automatically waive the terms of the rest of the prenup.
 But to be safe, a restoration of rights term should be included in all prenups.
 Note: Always use a divorce and family law attorney to assist in drafting prenuptial agreements.

 Breaking poorly drafted & invalid prenups